 - Plaintiff Donya Williams is an adult resident of the District of Columbia.
 On June 19, 2015, she was evicted from her home in Southeast D.C. by Defendant Marshals. - Plaintiff J.W. is the minor daughter of Ms. Williams.
 On June 19, 2015, when she was twelve years old, she was evicted from her home in Southeast D.C. by Defendant Marshals. - 10.
-Defendants Michael Cullen Lynch, Raheim Jason Patterson, Andrew Americo Grillo, and Brian Michael Horvath are sworn officers who are employed by the United States
+Defendants John Doe U.S. Marshals 1-6 are sworn officers who are employed by the United States Marshals Service and whose real names are unknown at this time.

-- Marshals Service.
 At the time of the events at issue, all Defendant Marshals were acting within the scope of their employment and under color of law of the United States.
-They are sued in their individual capacities. - 11.
-Defendant United States of America is the governing entity that operates and oversees the United States Marshals Service.
-In this case, the United States acted through its agents, Defendant Marshals.
+They are sued in their individual capacities.

+11. Defendant United States of America is the governing entity that operates and oversees the United States Marshals Service.
+In this case, the United States acted through its agents, Defendants John Doe U.S. Marshals 1-6.